-Each student must complete 5 primary source analyses during the first NINE days of class.
+Each student must complete FOUR primary source analyses during the first NINE days of class.
 Turn in each assignment both online (Canvas) and in person.
-Students may choose any five days on which to complete these analyses.
-Each of the five assignments must address an assigned primary source reading (except for the U.S. Constitution readings), and must derive from five different days' assignments.
+Students may choose any four days on which to complete these analyses.
+Each of the four assignments must address an assigned primary source reading, and must derive from four different days' assignments.
 Your written analysis should include:

-- 300-400 words

-- An explanation of the basic information about the document (author, year, venue, medium, context)

-- A summary of the document (1-2 sentences)

-- An analysis of the document.
+- 300-400 words - An explanation of the basic information about the document (author, year, venue, medium, context) - A summary of the document (1-2 sentences) - An analysis of the document.
 This analysis should critique the document in some way.
 For example, you might question its premise or argument, imagine how a contemporary might have responded, or identify information the author has neglected.
 Your analysis should also compare or contrast the document to one other piece of information gleaned from class that you believe helps to contextualize or understand your document.
-This other piece of information may come from any part of our class, including assigned readings, The American Yamp, or in-class lectures and discussions. - GRADING NOTE: You may complete more than five of these writing assignments if you want the opportunity to raise your overall grade.
-If you choose to do this, I will count only the five highest grades among your assignments toward the final grade.
+This other piece of information may come from any part of our class, including assigned readings, The American Yamp, or in-class lectures and discussions.